 |• SPHSC 541 AAC - Medical Settings (2 cr)||Spring Year 2|

 |• SPHSC 548 Traumatic Brain Injury Seminar (2 cr)||Spring Year 2|

-Two elective courses from outside the department.
+Six credits of elective coursework.
+At least one course must be from outside the department.
+Medical SLP Curriculum from the list above may not be used for this requirement.
 Courses should be at the 400 level or above.
 Courses can be any number of credits and can be taken with a satisfactory/not satisfactory grading option.